daremat/es6-epf/README.md

 ```

 ### Checklist
+ - [ ] I have converted all my css files to sass files.
  - [ ] I can import `.scss` files in my code
  - [ ] My sass can `@import` other sass files
  - [ ] I understand the magic behind **webpack loaders**